-Canvas Snapping is turned on by default.
-To turn it off, click View > Canvas Snapping.
-Temporarily disable Canvas Snapping by holding down CTRL when resizing or moving objects.
+Canvas snapping is turned on by default.
+To turn it off, click the View tab > Canvas Snapping.
+Temporarily disable canvas snapping by holding down CTRL when resizing or moving objects.

 Sometimes, you have an object’s position set perfectly and you want to align other objects with that specific object.
 To do that, use the Alignment options and an anchor object.

-An anchor object aka a reference object is the one with which all other objects align.
+An anchor object (also a reference object) is the one with which all other objects align.
 It is the last object you select with green resizing handles rather than white handles like others.
 To define a different anchor object, click any of the currently selected objects without holding CTRL.

 You have many options for aligning objects both vertically and horizontally.
 Do the following:

-Step 1: Hold down CTRL while selecting all objects that you want to align.
+Step 1: Hold down CTRL while selecting all the objects that you want to align.

-Step 2: In the Home tab > Arrange, or in the Format tab > Align.
+Step 2: Click the Home tab > Arrange or the Format tab > Align.

-- Align Top: Align the top of all objects with the top of the anchor object.
+- Align Top: Align the top of all the objects with the top of the anchor object.

-- Align Bottom: Align the bottom of all objects with the bottom of the anchor object.
+- Align Bottom: Align the bottom of all the objects with the bottom of the anchor object.

-You can align two or more objects to the center of the slide.
+You can align one or more objects to the center of the Canvas.
 Do the same steps to align objects as mentioned above, but choose either of the following:

-- Center Horizontally: Move all objects to the horizontal center of the Canvas.
+- Center Horizontally: Move all the selected objects to the horizontal center of the Canvas.

-- Center Vertically: Move all objects to the vertical center of the Canvas.
+- Center Vertically: Move all the selected objects to the vertical center of the Canvas.

 Distributing Objects Evenly